-Here is a list of books and articles that enlighten us about race, race relations, racial history, and related topics.
+Here is a list of books, articles, and videos that enlighten us about race, race relations, racial history, and related topics.
 Click here to make a recommendation.
 Let us know, too, if you want to join SsAM’s Book Discussion Group.

 Developing a SsAM Bibliography…

 We are developing a bibliography of books (and articles).
-In his reflection of July 3, 2020, Fr.
-David talked about Becoming a Beloved Community.
-This bibliography is part of that effort that began when 60 of us met on June 26 to discuss “Repairing The Breach: A Conversation About Racism” with Fr.
-David, Canon Casson, and Rabbi Douglas Krantz.
+This bibliography is part of that effort that began when 60 of us met on June 26, 2020 to discuss “Repairing The Breach: A Conversation About Racism” with Father David Andrews, Canon Lloyd Casson, and Rabbi Douglas Krantz.

 • All God’s Children: The Bosket Family and the American Tradition of Violence, Fox Butterfield, Vintage Books, 2008